 - jaundice of the skin or whites of the eyes

 Somatostatinomas are the result of excess delta cells.
 However, the cause of this overgrowth remains unknown.
 It can occur in anyone, with or without a history of cancer in the family.

 There are several

 - Genetics: A gene mutation or abnormality can pass down from a parent to a child.

-- Age: Most somatostatinomas are slow growing and occur in individuals over the age of 50 years.
+- Age: Most somatostatinomas are slow-growing and occur in individuals over the

 - Smoking: Any history of smoking can increase a person’s chance of developing a neuroendocrine tumor of the pancreas.

 - Alcohol: Heavy drinking may increase the risk of somatostatinoma growth.

 - Pancreatitis: Experts have associated chronic inflammation of the pancreas with an increased risk of somatostatinomas.